-After considering the submissions, the Commission considers that it has not received any compelling information to justify a departure from the definition of the geographic markets used previously, namely: inter-capital transmission, capital-regional routes, inter-regional routes and local exchange and tail-end transmission in regional, metropolitan and CBD areas.
+After considering the submissions, the Commission considers that it remains appropriate to employ the geographic markets used previously, namely: inter-capital transmission, capital-regional routes, inter-regional routes and local exchange and tail-end transmission in regional, metropolitan and CBD areas.
 Further, for capital-regional routes, the geographic market is also defined as that area within 1 km or less of the town's regional post office in a given regional area.
 This is consistent with the Commission's Final Exemption Decision in which the Commission rejected a definition of the market as a larger area than within 1 km of a town's post office.

-4.2.6 Substitutes and potential substitutes to the DTCS
+3.2.6 Substitutes and potential substitutes to the DTCS

 The product dimensions of a market refer to the good and/or service supplied in that market and the potential sources of substitutes.
-In establishing the relevant product dimensions of a market, the Commission will have regard to factors including but not limited to, the physical and technical characteristics of the product and potential substitutes, costs of switching purchases between the product and potential substitutes, costs of switching production to a substitute product and the relative price levels and price movements of the product compared to potential substitutes.25
+In establishing the relevant product dimensions of a market, the Commission will have regard to factors including but not limited to, the physical and technical characteristics of the product and potential substitutes, costs of switching purchases between the product and potential substitutes, costs of switching production to a substitute product and the relative price levels and price movements of the product compared to potential substitutes.29